TravelPirates

 Stop 9: Bonneville Salt Flats

 About 90 minutes west of Salt Lake City is the surreal area of flat land, extending off into the distance as far as the eye can see.
 When the sun sets, the area is breathtaking—a great way to end your trip on a high note.
-In winter some of the flats are covered in a thin layer of water, which is great for photos.
+In winter, some of the Bonneville Salt Flats are covered in a thin layer of water, which is great for photos.

 Stop 10: Salt Lake City, Utah